Selection and improvement of product formulae for best performance of quantum simulation: Background

-We require that the product formula obtained from our solution procedure be independent of the choice of $X$ and $Y$, so need to match the coefficients for each sequence of products of $X$ and $Y$.
+The product formula obtained from the solution procedure needs to be independent of the choice of $X$ and $Y$, so we need to match the coefficients for each sequence of products of $X$ and $Y$.
 Because $X$ and $Y$ are non-commuting, we need to record coefficients for each ordered sequence.
 To do this in an automated way we construct a data structure to store the coefficients.

 Given operators of the form $e^{cX}=I + cX + \frac{c^2}{2!}X^2 + \frac{c^3}{3!}X^3 + \cdots$ and $e^{d Y}=I + d Y + \frac{d^2}{2!}Y^2 + \frac{d^3}{3!}Y^3 + \cdots$ with $c,d$ scalar coefficients and $X, Y$ general operators, we describe this Taylor expansion up to order $k$ using an array encoding.
 First, write monomials composed of $X$ and $Y$ operators in lexicographical order and note that these operators can be mapped to binary numbers: